Search by Keyword

 John Lennon always had a passion for money.
 This fact was no secret.
 There are many quotes from John saying that money was a big reason he got into the music business.
 When The Beatles first arrived in America on February 7th, 1964, and they were asked at the press conference if they could sing something, Lennon quipped, “No, we need money first.”
 Even in his final years, John heard that Paul had built up a 25 million dollar fortune and, being the competitor that he was, set off to do the same with the help of Yoko’s business acumen.

-The song in question may not have been written by Lennon, but no other song could have been more suitable for The Beatles to include in their catalog, especially recognizing the fact that Lennon himself sang it.
+The song in question may not have been written by Lennon, but no other song could have been more suitable for The Beatles to include in their catalog, especially in recognition of the fact that John himself sang it.
 Unmistakably, John’s love for music truly was the biggest force that ignited within him the desire for a career in music, but, as he stated to New Musical Express in 1963, his “professional ambition” was to “be rich and famous.”
 Money really was what he wanted.

 Songwriting History